Written by Matt Wickham

 For the first two years of the full-scale invasion, each time a large-scale missile attack on Ukrainian civilians was announced, Vityazeva would rush to Telegram to share a picture of borscht, stating, “I am receiving reports that there is borscht in Chernihiv, a double portion.”

 The use of “borscht” seemingly symbolizes the grim aftermath of a missile attack.
-Thus far, Vityazeva has avoided clarifying what she means by “borscht” in specific contexts.
-Known for its bright red color, chunks of potatoes and meat, and strands of boiled vegetables, one can infer that she employs this reference to create a grotesque image of the consequences of missile strikes on civilians, evoking notions of bloodshed and dismembered bodies, which her and the Russians must rejoice over.
+Although, thus far, Vityazeva has avoided clarifying what she means by “borscht” in specific contexts—plausible deniability.
+Known for its bright red color, chunks of potatoes and meat, and strands of boiled vegetables, one can infer that she employs this reference to create a grotesque image of the consequences of missile strikes on civilians, evoking notions of bloodshed and dismembered bodies, which she attempts to potray as something that Russians must rejoice over.

 A rapid rise under the protective “roof” of Vladimir Soloviev—essentially a branch of the Kremlin’s security services—can be as fleeting as it is swift.

-For Vityazeva, her dismissal from the program Soloviev Live, reported on November 1, 2024, followed an uproar among Russian military bloggers regarding her comments on Kursk Oblast and Putin’s so-called “cunning plan” that Zelensky supposedly fell for.
+For Vityazeva, after almost 3 years of fulfilling her role in the Russian propaganda apparatus, her firing from her program on Soloviev Live, reported on November 1, 2024, came after an uproar among Russian military bloggers.
+This emerged from her comments on Kursk Oblast and Putin’s so-called “cunning plan” that Zelensky supposedly fell for.

 “I wonder if any of those endlessly criticizing the Ministry of Defense, the General Staff, and Putin himself for ‘fighting the wrong way’ will muster the strength and courage to admit that the plan, which gave Zelensky the unique chance not just to get bogged down but to drown in the Kursk venture, was not only clever but, more importantly, effective and justified.
 Or am I just inserting uncomfortable truths into awkward phrases for those who always see everything as wrong?”

 Given that Vityazeva is a relatively new addition to the Soloviev team and a woman, one might wonder if a man in her position would have faced the same fate.
-Her rapid dismissal raises questions about how female propagandists—especially those of Ukrainian origin—are used as tools of the state and easily replaced when they create the slightest inconvenience.
+Her rapid dismissal highlights how female propagandists—especially those of Ukrainian origin—are used as tools of the state and easily replaced when they create the slightest inconvenience from the Kremlin.